Kirevikyn/hyperlife/README.md

 ## TODO

 * Make Animal move along wall when the next pixel in its path is a wall
-* Add generation jump to skip rendering for some number of generations
+* Add generation jump to skip rendering for some number of generations (may not really be possible - depends on how long rendering really takes)
-* Add static initialization of LifeForm variables
+* Add static initialization of LifeForm variables + external Properties for balancing
 * Mechanics
     * Add animal/plant realtionships to model bees/flowers
-    * Add a seed that has to be composted by Dung before it can grow

 ### Extra Notes